iterative/dvc.org/static/docs/use-cases/data-registry.md

 may stop being reproducible.
 So this strategy is best when the registry is owned and controlled internally by the same team as the projects that employ it.

-## Example: A sub-optimal approach
+## Implementing proper data versioning

-In the [Versioning Tutorial](/doc/tutorials/versioning) we use a ZIP file containing a dataset with images of cats and dogs, and later on we get a second archive to update the dataset with more images.
-For simplicity, these compressed archives are downloaded from our own [iterative/dataset-registry](https://github.com/iterative/dataset-registry)), a
+In the [Versioning Tutorial](/doc/tutorials/versioning) we use a ZIP file containing images of cats and dogs, and then we update the dataset with more images from a second ZIP file.
+These compressed archives are downloaded from our own [iterative/dataset-registry](https://github.com/iterative/dataset-registry)), a
 <abbr>DVC project</abbr> hosted on GitHub.
-These data files can be found as
+They can be found as
 <abbr>outputs</abbr> of 2 separate
 [DVC-files](/doc/user-guide/dvc-files-and-directories) in the `tutorial/ver`
 directory.

-There are a few possible problems with the way this dataset is stored (as 2 parts, in compressed archives).
-One is that dataset partitioning is an unnecessary complication in this case; It can cause data duplication and other hurdles.
-Another issue is that storing file archives requires the extra steps of bundling and extracting them.
-The data compression also raises questions in this approach.
-Most importantly, both files are parts of the same dataset, however they are tracked by 2 different DVC-files, instead of as 2 versions of the same one, as we'll explain next.
+There are a few possible problems with the way this dataset is stored (in 2 parts, as compressed archives).
+One is that dataset partitioning is an unnecessary complication; It can cause data duplication and other hurdles.

-## Example: Better dataset versioning
+Another issue is that extra steps are needed to bundle and extract file archives.
+The data compression also raises questions.
+But most importantly, this single dataset is tracked by 2 different DVC-files, instead of 2 versions of the same one, as we'll explain next.

 Let's download and extract the first archive we discussed above (in an empty directory) to visualize the structure of the dataset: